parthbinwal/MovieSaver/README.md

 Return to Search

-Press back button/gesture to return to search results
+Press back button/gesture to return to search result